Updated July 10, 2023

 - The repayments of these loans are more frequent than conventional loans.

-- The repayment amounts are slightly on the higher side than the average repayment rates of other loans.
+- The repayment amounts are slightly higher than the average repayment rates of other loans.

 - In most cases, the borrowers can’t afford to provide collateral.
 Hence, the lenders often pool the borrowers together as a buffer, which means that the borrowers repay their debts as a group.